davejoem/mlipia/src/views/admin/README.md

 ## Copyright and license

 copyright 2018 creativeLabs Łukasz Holeczek.
-Code released under [the MIT license](https://github.com/coreui/coreui-free-bootstrap-admin-template/blob/master/LICENSE).
+Code released under [the MIT license](https://github.com/coreui/coreui-free-angular-admin-template/blob/master/LICENSE).
-There is only one limitation you can't can’t re-distribute the CoreUI as stock.
+There is only one limitation you can't re-distribute the CoreUI as stock.
 You can’t do this if you modify the CoreUI.
 In past we faced some problems with persons who tried to sell CoreUI based templates.

 ## Support CoreUI Development